-If I asked, “who is your user of the system?” you would probably answer describing the person using the system, the user.
+If I asked, “who is your user of the system?” you would probably answer by describing the person using the system, the user.
 Software and computing system are not used by a person in isolation.
 We should really ask, “who are the people effected by the system?” and “who are the people that can effect the project?”
 People affected by the technology or have influence on the project are called stakeholders.
-This is a socio-technical model of software or system uses.
+This is a socio-technical model of software or system users.

 Stakeholder Onion Model:

 The project is represented by four concentrate circles

 - Kit – In this course, your app is part of the kit, but also the project and the “system” is part of the kit.
 The kit is all the hardware and software associated with the project

 - System – Generally in this course, all the users, primary and secondary users are part of the system.